mariacfer10@gmail.com

 BIO

-Maria Constanza Ferreira is a Venezuela/American/Portuguese video and installation artist.
-Since the summer of 2022 she has been based in Porto, Portugal.
-Her works have been showcased internationally at places such as Times Square Midnight Moment, Artes- Mota Galiza, Konstpaus Stockholm, MoMA PS1, IndieLisboa Film Festival, and the Exploratorium Museum.
-In 2023 she was awarded a grant to the Instituto Andaluz de Ciencias de la Tierra to create a film to be exhibited at Casa de la Ciencia in Sevilla in the fall of 2023 and Parque de las Ciencias in Granada in 2024 .
+Maria Constanza Ferreira is a Venezuela/Portuguese/American video and installation artist based in Porto.
+Her works have been showcased at places such as Times Square Midnight Moment, Konstpaus (public exhibit organized by the Municipal Department of Art of Stockholm), Monstra Animation Festival & Punto y Raya Festival “100 years of Portuguese Abstract Animation, Indielisboa Film Festival, MoMA PS1, The Exploratorium Museum in San Francisco, and at New York University Abu Dhabi Art Gallery.
+In Porto, Ferreira participated in group exhibitions such as ARTES - Mota Galiza, Mármol’s “Uncertain Neighbors”, as well as having a published studio visit from Galeria Municipal do Porto.
+This year she was one the three jury members for CERN’s Cineglobe where she also exhibited her installation Crystal Landscapes.
+Additionally in 2024, Ferreira showcased her films and artworks at MONSTRA Animation Festival, where she gave a masterclass.
+In 2023, with the support of the Instituto Andaluz de Ciencias de la Tierra, Ferreira created a series of artistic projects that are currently exhibited at Casa de la Ciencia in Sevilla and will also be showcased at El Parque de La Ciencia in Granada.
 From 2019 to 2020, Ferreira was awarded a year-long residency in the chemistry laboratory of the Kahr Research Group at New York University, funded by the National Science Foundation of the United States.
-In 2020, she was the recipient of the GLAS Animation Festival Grant, the singular grant of its kind for independent animators in the United States, in addition to receiving two nominations for Vimeo’s Best of the Year Films.
-She earned a Bachelor of Fine Arts from the Rhode Island School of Design.
+She was the recipient of the GLAS Animation Festival Grant, the singular grant of its kind for independent animators in the United States, in addition to receiving two nominations for Vimeo’s Best of the Year Films.
+Ferreira earned a Bachelor of Fine Arts from the Rhode Island School of Design in Film/Animation/Video.

 ARTIST STATEMENT